Whisconier Middle School absolutely LOVES the Junior Achievement program!

 Does JA offer program resources that reach students at every grade level?

 Yes.
-Junior Achievement programming focuses on three pathways of learning – Entrepreneurship, Financial Literacy, and College and Career Readiness for grades K-12.
-JA programs have a variety of delivery methods including in-person, virtual, or a hybrid.
-They can be taught in your classroom, afterschool or outside of the classroom.
-Explore the JA Program Resources here for a full list of program options.
+Junior Achievement programming focuses on three pathways of learning – Entrepreneurship, Financial Literacy, and College and Career Readiness for grades K-12 and for young adults.
+JA programs have a variety of delivery methods that can be taught in your classroom, afterschool or outside of the classroom.

 Does JA programming correlate with state standards for education?